gallib/laravel-short-url/README.md

 ## Configuration

-Laravel Short Url configuration file could be found on ``` config/shorturl.php ```
+Laravel Short Url configuration file can be found on ``` config/shorturl.php ```

--- **blacklist** : Allows to blacklist urls.
+- **blacklist** : Allows to blacklist urls.
 Keywords can be either an url, a keyword or an extension

 ### Advanced configuration